19hours/sg-statutes/Acts/Income Tax Act.md

 (b) derived from transactions in any petroleum futures on any approved exchange with an oil trading company approved under section 43F;

-(c) derived from transactions in derivatives products as approved by the Minister or such person as he may appoint and introduced during the period from 1st January 2002 to 31st December 2006, on any market maintained by the Singapore Exchange or its subsidiaries, with any of the persons mentioned in paragraph (a)(i) to (v) and any member of any securities market maintained by the Singapore Exchange Securities Trading Limited,
+(c) derived from transactions in derivatives products as approved by the Minister or such person as he may appoint and introduced during the period from 1st January 2002 to 31st December 2006 (both dates inclusive), on any market maintained by the Singapore Exchange or its subsidiaries, with any of the persons mentioned in paragraph (a)(i) to (v) and any member of any securities market maintained by the Singapore Exchange Securities Trading Limited,

+[Act 37 of 2014 wef 27/11/2014]

 and those regulations may provide for the deduction of losses otherwise than in accordance with section 37(3).